4708th Air Defense Wing: History

-In July 1952, units at Oscoda AFB were transferred to the 4706th Defense Wing, while in the following month, the 166th FIS, at Youngstown Municipal Airport, where it flew Republic F-84 Thunderjet aircraft was transferred from the 4706th.
-In November, the federalized Air National Guard (ANG) squadrons were returned to state control.
-The 136th FIS was returned to the New York ANG and replaced by the 47th FIS, the 166th FIS was returned to the Ohio ANG and replaced by the 86th FIS, and the 172nd FIS was returned to the Michigan ANG, and replaced by the 431st FIS.
-Another F-51 squadron, the 56th FIS, was activated at Selfridge later that month. although it converted to F-86 aircraft by the start of 1953.
+In July 1952, the units at Oscoda were transferred to the 4706th Defense Wing, while in the following month, the 166th Fighter-Interceptor Squadron, at Youngstown Municipal Airport, flying Republic F-84 Thunderjet aircraft, was transferred in from the 4706th.
+In November, the federalized Air National Guard squadrons were returned to state control.
+The 136th was returned to the New York Air National Guard and replaced by the 47th Fighter-Interceptor Squadron, the 166th was returned to the Ohio Air National Guard and replaced by the 86th Fighter-Interceptor Squadron, and the 172nd was returned to the Michigan Air National Guard, and replaced by the 431st Fighter-Interceptor Squadron.
+Another F-51 squadron, the 56th Fighter-Interceptor Squadron, was activated at Selfridge later that month. although it converted to F-86 aircraft by the start of 1953.

-In February 1953, another major reorganization of ADC activated Air Defense Groups at ADC bases with dispersed fighter squadrons.
+In February 1953, another major reorganization of ADC activated air defense groups at ADC bases with dispersed fighter squadrons.
 These groups were assigned to the wing and assumed direct control of the interceptor squadrons at those bases, as well as support squadrons to carry out their role as the USAF host organizations at the bases.
-As a result of this reorganization, the 575th Air Base Group was redesignated the 575th Air Defense Gp and assumed control of the fighter squadrons at Selfridge, while the 500th Air Defense Group at Pittsburgh and the 502d Air Defense Group at Youngstown controlled the squadrons at these locations.
-Oscoda AFB (now renamed Wurtsmith AFB), where the 527th Air Defense Group was activated, returned to the control of the wing.
+As a result of this reorganization, the 575th Air Base Group was redesignated the 575th Air Defense Group and assumed control of the fighter squadrons at Selfridge, while the 500th Air Defense Group at Pittsburgh and the 502d Air Defense Group at Youngstown controlled the squadrons at these locations.
+Oscoda (now renamed Wurtsmith Air Force Base), where the 527th Air Defense Group was activated, returned to the control of the wing.
 Although the 518th Air Defense Group took over operations at Niagara Falls, it was assigned to another wing.
-The reorganization also resulted in the wing adding the radar detection, control and warning mission, and it was assigned eight Aircraft Control & Warning Squadrons (AC&W Sq) in the United States and Canada to perform this mission.
-In November it added an additional AC&W Sq.
+The reorganization also resulted in the wing adding the radar detection, control and warning mission, and it was assigned eight aircraft xontrol & warning qquadrons in the United States and Canada to perform this mission.
+In November it added an additional radar squadron.